On This Page

 Many people who are eligible for Medicaid don’t realize they are eligible, especially since expanded Medicaid became available under the Affordable Care Act.
 If you’re on a limited income, you should look into it—Medicaid will link you with an impressive range of medical and mental health services.

-If you find out you’re not eligible, consider signing up for affordable online counseling with BetterHelp (a sponsor) or using OpenCounseling’s search tools to find free or low-cost counseling near where you live.
-Getting the care you need may only be a call or click away.
+If you find out you’re not eligible, consider signing up for affordable online therapy with BetterHelp (a sponsor) or using OpenCounseling’s search tools to find free or low-cost counseling near where you live.
+You may be able to find a local therapist who offers affordable sliding-scale rates.

 Related Posts